The (History of) Freediving Records

 1951: Alberto Novelli, the Diving Dentist

 In the same 1949, Alberto Novelli, a medical school graduate and a dentist, and his spearfishing friend, Ennio Falco, read about Bucher’s record in the paper and endeavoured to beat it.
 For the next two years, they used the physiology knowledge and consistency Novelli had received during his academic studies for freediving training.
-And on February 1, 1951, Novelli and Falco set a new record of 35m.
+On February 1, 1951, Novelli and Falco set a new record of 35m.

 Novelli applied his medical background together with a calculated approach to further training.
 His dive preparation included slow hyperventilation to purge the body of carbon dioxide to overcome the need to breathe for longer.
 In 1956, he and Falco set another freediving record of 41m.